jlgerber/cpp_happy_fun_time/session_17/session17.md

 according to the author (I googled it), they are part of the design.
 Sounds strange to me, but in any case, enforce your loop invariants via the predicate.

+## Promises, Futures, and Async

+C++11 has introduced a couple of new primitives for concurrency.